d0ugal/dm/_posts/009 - Making Django's signals asynchronous with Celery.markdown

 date: 2011/10/10 17:21:00
 title: Making Django's signals asynchronous with Celery
 author: Dougal
-draft: true
 ---

 I really enjoy working with both Django's signal framework and Celery tasks.
 Today it occured to me that it would be useful to combine the two and have “asynchronous signals”.

-Here is the solution that I cam up with, read on below if you want to see how I arrived at this and why I needed to monkey patch.
+Here is the solution that I came up with, read on below if you want to see how I arrived at this and why we need to monkey patch.

     :::python
     from celery.task import task